AlexxNica/poldham.github.io/_posts/2015-5-6-reading-csv-files-in-R.md

  `append = TRUE` will append the table to the existing file. `col_names = TRUE` will write column names at the top of the file.
 Expect more arguments to be added as `readr` develops.

 Bear in mind that `readr` does not possess the functionality of `read.csv` or `write.csv` in `read.table`.
-Part of the aim of `readr' is simplification based on the idea of doing a limited number of things well.
+Part of the aim of `readr` is simplification based on the idea of doing a limited number of things well.
 Therefore, it is unlikely that `readr` will ever be as comprehensive as the `read.table` equivalents in the future.
 However, `readr` is likely to become the go to package because of its simplicity for most needs and because it links with the wider family of `tidyr`, `plyr` and `dplyr` packages under development at RStudio to make data wrangling and analysis easier.

 ##Round Up